adamsilver/forms/manuscript/02-Controls.md

 ## Overview

-This chapter documents the different types of form controls that you will typically use in any web application.
-There are subtle differences that are required in order to build these controls in a way that adheres to the visual design, accessibility rules and usability requirements.
+This chapter covers the different types of inputs you will want to useform controls that you will typically use in any web application.
+There are subtle differences worth noting, that enable the technical build adhering to visual design, accessibility standards and usability requirements.

-## Simple form control
+## Simple control e.g. a username

-This is the most common control.

-HTML:
+What I am referring to as a *simple* control, is one that is made up of a label and a text control (or select menu).
+Anything other than a button, a checkbox or a radio.

+In HTML this looks like:

 	<div class="standardControl">
-		<label for="username">Field label</label>
+		<label for="username">Username</label>
 		<input id="username" name="username">
 	</div>

-Note:

-1. This can be used with input types: `text`, `password`, `email`, `number`

-2. `textarea` controls

-3. `select` menu control

-## Single checkbox

-e.g. terms and conditions or save as billing
+## Checkbox control e.g. agreeing to terms and conditions

+This control pertains specifically to *one* checkbox.
+A group of checkboxes should not use this mark-up.
+The checkbox should appear first in the mark-up, with labels to the right, for accessibility and readability.

 	<div class="checkboxControl">
 		<input type="checkbox" name="terms" id="terms">
 		<label for="terms">Terms</label>
 	</div>

-## Group
+## Group control

 Useful for a group of checkboxes or radios.

-Note: fieldset and legend used for accessibility but might be useful visually. read more in accessibility guidelines.
+A group requires a fieldset and legend at least for accessibility.
+Notice that each radio (or checkbox) is wrapped in a `div` with a class attribute value `control` because just like the checkbox control above, the group must conform in the same way.
+That is inputs to the left, labels to the right.

 	<div class="groupControl">
 		<fieldset>